Catalog

 PSYC 391 Family Therapy 3 Credit Hours (3,0)

-This course applies a systems framework to the understanding of family dynamics and introduces structural perspectives and modalities for family intervention.
+This course applies a systems framework to understanding family dynamics and treatment.
+Current theoretical perspectives for family intervention are covered.

 Prerequisite(s): PSYC101 and junior standing